john-rodewald/john-rodewald/README.md

 ### Hi, I'm John!

-I work with F# daily and help organise regular Nix meetups in Zürich.
+I work with F# daily and help organise regular Nix and Haskell meetups in Zürich.

 Interested in all things functional programming.